Ms. Sperber's practice emphasizes labor and employment law, religious institutions law, immigration law, and commercial and corporate litigation.

 - Presenter, "How the ADA Amendments ACT Affects You," Colorado Employment Law Conference, May 2009

-- Author, "Is Your Business Ready for Mandatory Sick Leave?," RJ&L Employment Alert, September 2011
+- Author, "Is Your Business Ready for Mandatory Sick Leave?," Rothgerber, Johnson & Lyons Client Alert, September 1, 2011

 - Author, "When is Disparate Pay Actionable?
-The Law According to Ledbetter," RJ&L Employment Law Update, Fall 2007
+The Law According to Ledbetter," RJ&L Employment Law Update, October 2008

 - Co-Author, "The Continuing Violations Doctrine Post-Morgan," The Colorado Lawyer, Volume 32, No. 2, February 2003